Skip to content

 We have audited hundreds of technical estates for private equity sponsors.
 The pattern is painfully consistent: Financial engineering cannot fix technical insolvency.
 When you acquire a software-enabled business, you aren't just buying revenue; you are inheriting every shortcut, every hacked-together integration, and every ignored security patch the previous management team left behind.

-The cost of this ignorance is staggering.
+The cost of this ignorance is significant.
 McKinsey data reveals that CIOs estimate technical debt amounts to 20-40% of the entire value of their technology estate.
 In a $100M acquisition, that is $20M to $40M of hidden liability that doesn't show up on the balance sheet until you try to integrate it or scale it.

 Most General Partners (GPs) treat IT due diligence as a check-the-box exercise.
 They ask for a "technology overview" and get a PowerPoint.
 To protect your multiple, you need raw data.
 You need the documents that reveal where the bodies are buried.